 The Native Companion/Brolga trend is characterised by numerous historic workings over a 5km strike parallel to the Rosebee Fault.
-The zone has been broadly RAB (rotary air blast drill) sampled on nominal 500m line spacing with stations at 25m to identify discrete copper geochemical anomalies in excess of 1000m of strike length and 100m width.
-CYU has conducted an orientation survey using mobile metal ion (MMI) technology that successfully reproduced the geochemical anomalies over two lines of RAB sampling.
-Expansion of the of the MMI grid to 100m line spacing will be undertaken in July-September 2014 which will, in turn, develop targets for a drilling program later in 2014.
+The zone was previously RAB (rotary air blast drilled) by Altona Mining Ltd on nominal 500m line spacing to identify discrete copper geochemical anomalies in excess of 1000m of strike length and 100m width.
+CYU completed infill sampling on 100m line spacing using mobile metal ion (MMI) technology that successfully reproduced and delineated these geochemical anomalies.